alissabaderclark/content-style-guide/readme.md

-# Welcome to the MailChimp Content Style Guide
+# Welcome to the Alissa's Content Style Guide

 This style guide is primarily for MailChimp employees, but we hope it’s helpful to other organizations as well.